 Amplify Transformational Data Sharing ETF

-BLOK is also diversified across size: 45% of assets are large-cap stocks or ETFs, 21% are mid-cap and 33% are small-cap or unclassified.
-That makes for an average market cap of $7.9 billion.
+BLOK is also diversified across size: 30% of assets are large caps or ETFs, 22% are mid-cap stocks, and 48% are small-cap or unclassified.
+Its average market cap is $5.7 billion.

 Bitwise 10 Crypto Index Fund

-The Bitwise 10 Crypto Index Fund (BITW, $50.25), launched in 2017, tracks the performance of the Bitwise 10 Large Cap Crypto Index, representing the 10 largest investable cryptocurrencies.
-These 10 cryptocurrencies account for 70% of the total crypto market.
+The Bitwise 10 Crypto Index Fund (BITW, $7.03), launched in November 2017, tracks the performance of the Bitwise 10 Large Cap Crypto Index, representing the 10 largest investable cryptocurrencies.
+These 10 cryptocurrencies account for approximately 70% of the total crypto market.

-Its press release announcing its OTC availability explained how it works relative to an open-ended mutual fund or ETF.
+Bitwise Asset Management, the fund's sponsor and advisor, explained how BITW works relative to an open-ended mutual fund or ETF.